nurkiewicz/spring-data-jdbc-repository/README.md

 ## Caching

 Spring Data JDBC repository library is not providing any caching abstraction or support.
-However adding `@Cacheable` layer on top of your DAOs using [caching abstraction in Spring](http://static.springsource.org/spring/docs/3.1.0.RELEASE/spring-framework-reference/html/cache.html).
-See also: [*@Cacheable overhead in Spring*](http://nurkiewicz.blogspot.no/2013/01/cacheable-overhead-in-spring.html)
+However adding `@Cacheable` layer on top of your DAOs or services using [caching abstraction in Spring](http://static.springsource.org/spring/docs/3.1.0.RELEASE/spring-framework-reference/html/cache.html) is quite straightforward.
+See also: [*@Cacheable overhead in Spring*](http://nurkiewicz.blogspot.no/2013/01/cacheable-overhead-in-spring.html).

 ## Contributions

 ..are always welcome.
 Don't hesitate to [submit bug reports](https://github.com/nurkiewicz/spring-data-jdbc-repository/issues) and [pull requests](https://github.com/nurkiewicz/spring-data-jdbc-repository/pulls).
 Biggest missing feature now is support for MSSQL and Oracle databases.
 It would be terrific if someone could have a look at it.

-Original implementation was based on [this Gist](https://gist.github.com/1206700) by [*sheenobu*](https://github.com/sheenobu).

 ### Testing